DanielHolmelund/ml_ops_detect_ai_generated_text/reports/README.md

 In general, this subject wasn't given top priority because Google Cloud appears to be quite comprehensive in its monitoring capabilities, covering aspects like security, user activity, and performance.
 Moreover, there's an option to establish a maximum on the number of requests.
 Additionally, "Cloud Armor Network Security" offers safeguards against threats such as DDoS attacks.
 The reason for no monitoring is primarily due to time constraints since the implementation of our application on the cloud proved difficult.

+Other monitoring could include data drifting, wherein re-training models are required as the features created by the model would become un-representative of the present as newer data comes in.

 ### Question 24